How a Shift in Your Vocabulary Can Instantly Change Your Attitude

 This past year I have noticed how my vocabulary impacts my attitude.
 Words have power.
 They impact others, of course, but they can also have an impact on us.

-When I hung up, it hit me.
+The moment I hung up, it hit me.
 I don’t have to speak.
 I get to speak.
 That instantly changed my attitude.

 How many people would gladly do this for free—or even pay for the opportunity?
 Yet I was getting paid to do it.

 The first expression (i.e., I have to do it) is the language of duty.
 Nothing wrong with that.
 I am all for responsibility.
-But too often, we say it with a sigh, like it’s a sentence—or we are a victim.

 This subtle shift may seem small, but it has had a big impact on my attitude.
 I am choosing the language of privilege every chance I get.